gregb23/Project1_Group4/README.md

 There is no correlation between housing values and school ratings.

 ### Alternative Hypothesis
-Housing values affect school ratings.
+Housing values correlate with school ratings.
 Schools in zip codes with higher housing values have higher ratings.

 ### Data Sources
 CSV files from http://www.fldoe.org/accountability/accountability-reporting/school-grades/ <br>